 At night alarms, pagers and intercom noise can seem to increase as the noise from staff conversation and roommates decreases.

 There are many ways to make patients in hospitals more comfortable in terms of noise.
-Staff can lower their voices; overhead paging systems removed, and cleanable acoustic solutions introduced.
+Staff can lower their voices; overhead paging systems can be removed, and cleanable acoustic solutions can be introduced.

-Some products that Avenue Interior Systems can supply to improve the noise in a hospital environment are detailed below.
+Avenue Interior Systems can supply products that help to improve noise in a hospital environment, including:

-Calando White Ceiling Tiles are lightweight and are incredibly durable.
-These tiles are designed for rooms with a ceiling grid such as hospital rooms.
-Therefore, all you need to do is replace existing ceiling tiles with the acoustic version.
+Calando White ceiling tiles are lightweight and incredibly durable.
+And because they’re designed for rooms with a ceiling grid – such as hospital rooms – all you need to do is replace your existing ceiling tiles with the acoustic version.

-To establish the perfect combination of noise control products for your hospital, engaging an acoustic engineer such as AcousTech will provide you with the best results.
-An acoustic engineer will visit your site, discuss your noise control challenge with you, and take detailed noise level readings.
+To establish the ideal combination of noise control products for your hospital, engaging an AcousTech acoustic engineer will provide you with the best results.
+The acoustic engineer will visit your site, discuss your noise control challenge with you, and take detailed noise level readings.

 The engineer will take into account your available space, necessary access and workplace ergonomics workflows, to design the best solution for the noise control issue.
-The solution may include one, none, or all of the above resolutions.
+The solution may include one, none, or all of the resolutions we’ve talked about above.

-For more information on any noise control products, visit avenueis.com.au or call 1300 827 177.
+For more information on any noise control products, get in touch with the Avenue team on 1300 827 177.